dl1ycf/RigCtldGUI/README.md

 - send single-tone and two-tone signal
 - go to "TUNE" mode with 10 or 25 watt

-Furthermore, it runs a "rigctld" daemon.
-That is, once this program has connected to a rig, you can control the rig through other programs such as fldigi, wsjtx etc. by connecting to a "Hamlib NET rigctl" virtual rig to TCP port 4532.
+Since this is functionally more or less equivalent to a "rigctld" daemon, you can control your by other programs such as fldigi, wsjtx etc. by connecting to a "Hamlib NET rigctl" virtual rig to TCP port 4532.
+Thus, wsjtx connects to RigCtldGUI which connects to your rig.

-This way, you can, for example, run a digimode program and change the RF output power by clicking the appropriate button on this GUI.
+This way, you can, for example, run a digimode program and change the RF output power by clicking the appropriate button on this GUI, it is also possible to connect from several programs (say, wsjtx and fldigi) to your rig at the same time.

-The graphical user interface uses the FLTK library.
-When compiling the program REQUIRES that the "hamlib" source tree is present and located at "../hamlib".
-This is so because some source code files of hamlib are compiled with the program.
-It is also necessary that hamlib is installed, such that e.g. hamlib include files
+The graphical user interface uses the FLTK library, so a "devel" version of FLTK (version 1.3) must be installed, as well as a "devel" version of Hamlib (release version 4.0) such that e.g. hamlib include files

 #include <hamlib/rig.h>